JonJagger/cyber-dojo/readme.txt

    to be non-idiomatic.
 Caveat emptor!
 o) Players should be able to do a kata without identifying themselves.
    There is scope for allowing them to identify themself if they want to but it should not be compulsory.
-This is one of my design guidelines.
+This is one of my future design guidelines.
 o) Kudos to Christophe Dolivet who wrote editArea which provides the javascript tabbed editor.
 Note however that there appears to be an occasional display bug in editArea when it is trying to do syntax highlighting.
 You can turn editArea syntax highlighting off